Reviews You Can Rely On

 Worst545172

-The Pur Plus 11-Cup Pitcher shines in critical contaminant removal, scoring 9.6/10 overall, which rivals some reverse-osmosis systems we've tested — impressive for a simple countertop pitcher.
-It consistently removed critical contaminants to near-zero levels across the board, removing 100% of lead, 96.12% of PFNA, 100% of arsenic, and 100% of uranium during our testing.
+The Pur Plus 11-Cup Pitcher excels in removing heavy metals, and again, rivals some reverse-osmosis systems in the lineup — an impressive feat for a simple countertop pitcher.
+It consistently brought critical contaminants to near-zero levels across the board, removing 100% of lead, arsenic, and uranium.

 % Critical Contaminant Removal